 The Charente River region is famous for Parthenaise cattle, the source of perhaps the finest beef, butter, and cream in the world.
 It’s also famous for cognac, perfect before and after dinner.

 You could combine all of these Charentes delights into a fabulously simple bistro dinner of steak au poivre for a quintessentially French meal you’ll talk about for months.
-Make an outing visiting some of the local cognac distilleries that dot the countryside around this spacious 18th century farmhouse.
+Make an outing to visit some of the local cognac distilleries that dot the countryside around this spacious 18th-century farmhouse.

-10. Sample the Sausages of the Midi-Pyrenees in the Gleaming Kitchen of Treybo Farmhouse.
+10. Sample the Sausages of the Midi-Pyrenees in the modern kitchen at Manoir des Prairies

 And there’s no better use for these regional delicacies than a hearty cassoulet, the region’s signature dish.
-Set it to simmer in the large country kitchen of Treybo Farmhouse and enjoy a glass of wine in front of a roaring fireplace while the heady aromas fill the air.
+Set it to simmer in the surprisingly contemporary kitchen of Manoir des Prairies and enjoy a glass of wine in front of a roaring fireplace while the heady aromas fill the air.

 Pro tip: A spicy Madiran is an excellent pairing with cassoulet, or if you prefer a lower alcohol content, an inky Cahors red will do the trick.